Polymer/old-docs-site/app/2.0/docs/tools/polymer-cli-commands.md

     polymer serve --compile never

-Automatically compile to ES5 for browsers that don't fully support ES6:
+(**Default**) Automatically compile to ES5 for browsers that don't fully support ES6:

     polymer serve --compile auto

+Automatic compilation can cause problems when running in device emulation mode on Chrome.
+If the browser sends another browser's `user-agent` string, the server may switch between compiled and uncompiled responses, leaving the browser with an inconsistent set of resources in its cache.
+This issue may also occur in other browsers with device emulation capabilities.
+Use `--compile always` or `--compile never` to avoid this problem.

 Run `polymer help serve` for the full list of available options.